Joseph Pierce (soldier)

-Joseph Pierce (Note: There is no consensus whether Pierce's middle initial was "A" or "L".)
+Joseph A. Pierce (Note: There is no consensus whether Pierce's middle initial was "A" or "L".)
 (1842 – January 3, 1916) was a Chinese-born American soldier who fought in the 14th Connecticut Infantry Regiment during the American Civil War and reached the rank of corporal.
-After the war, he returned to Connecticut and worked as a silver engraver until his death in 1916.
+After the war, he returned to Connecticut, converted to Christianity, and worked as a silver engraver until his death in 1916.

 Biography

-Joseph Pierce was born in Guangdong Province, China, in 1842, though the exact date of his birth is unclear.
+Joseph A. Pierce was born in Guangdong Province, China, in 1842, though the exact date of his birth is unclear.
 (Note: Pierce's enlistment record showed that he was born on May 10, 1842.
 However, his pension declaration shows November 16, 1842.)
 Amos Peck, an American ship captain from Berlin, Connecticut, brought Pierce to the United States in 1853.
 There are several versions of stories describing how Pierce arrived in the United States from China.
 One suggests that Pierce's father sold him for six dollars, while another indicates that Pierce's brother sold him for 50 to 60 dollars.
 His original Chinese name is not recorded; he was named "Joseph" because the crew of Peck's ship called him "Joe", and Pierce's last name came from Franklin Pierce, who was President of the United States in 1853.
 After he arrived in the US, Pierce lived together with the Peck family in Berlin, attended school and went to church.